Douglas Costa: 2019–20 season

 On 6 November 2019, Costa scored his first Champions League goal with Juventus in a 2–1 away win against Lokomotiv Moscow.
 On 20 July 2020, he made his 100th appearance for Juventus in a 2–1 home win over Lazio.

 2020–21 season: Loan return to Bayern

 On 5 October 2020, on deadline day, Bayern Munich announced the return of Costa on a season-long loan.
 On 28 November, he scored his first goal of the season in a 3–1 away win over Stuttgart.
 After winning his third Bundesliga title with the club, his loan was brought to an end on 21 May 2021.

 2021–22 season: Loan to Grêmio

 On 21 May 2021, Juventus confirmed Costa's loan move to Grêmio for free until 30 June 2022.

 LA Galaxy

 2022 season

 On 10 February 2022, Costa joined Major League Soccer club LA Galaxy on a six-month loan from Grêmio as a Designated Player.
-Following the conclusion of his loan spell he was signed to a one-and-a-half-year contract.
+Following the conclusion of his loan spell, he signed a permanent contract on a one-and-a-half-year deal.
+He scored his first goal for the club on 12 March in a 3–2 loss to Seattle Sounders.

+Fluminense

+On 28 January 2024, Costa returned to Brazil, joining Série A side Fluminense on a contract until July 2025.
+He helped the club to win the 2024 Recopa Sudamericana title against Ecuadorian club LDU Quito.
+However, his contract was mutually terminated on 24 July; in his six-month stay at the club, Costa made 22 appearances.

+Sydney FC

+On 26 August 2024, it was announced Costa had signed a 2-year deal with A-League club Sydney FC ahead of their 2024–25 season.
+Costa made his debut for the club on 19 September during the 2024–25 AFC Champions League Two home fixtures against Hong Kong club Eastern where he recorded an assist for Rhyan Grant in a 6–0 thrashing win.
+On 12 December, he scored a brace and recorded an assist in a 3–3 league draw against Adelaide United.
+During the round of 16 second leg fixtures of the 2024–25 AFC Champions League Two against Bangkok United at the Thammasat Stadium, Costa assisted Adrian Segecic in the 88th minute to level up the tie at 4–4 on aggregate where Costa would go on to scored the winning goal in extra time to send his team to the quarter-final.

+Costa mutually terminated his contract with Sydney FC on 17 September 2025; due to financial and legal matters concerning his family in Brazil, Costa was unable to leave the country and join his teammates in Australia.